-Visit the new Norton Priory museum, now displaying many of the medieval and later objects discovered on site during archaeological excavations.
-Visitors can explore the medieval undercroft and priory ruins, or venture further into the surrounding woodland to discover secret summer houses and stream glades.
+Norton Priory is the most excavated monastic site in Europe.
+Its museum opened in August 2016 following a major HLF funded redevelopment project and displays thousands of objects from Tudor shoes to the incredible medieval statue of St Christopher.
+Visitors can explore the 12th century undercroft building and priory ruins, or venture further into the surrounding woodland to discover secret summer houses and stream glades.
 The beautiful 2.5 acre Georgian walled garden is a hidden gem with fruit trees, herb garden and rose walk.
 Home to the National Collection of Quince, it is surrounded by a pear orchard, wildflower meadow and woodland.
-Norton Priory is the perfect choice for a family day out.
-The walled and woodland gardens provide a safe space for kids to run around and there is always something new to enjoy with trails and hands-on activities.
+There is always something new to enjoy with trails and hands-on activities.

 From the M56, leave on Junction 11 following the A56 (Chester Road) then turn left onto the A558 (Daresbury Expressway).
 Take the second exit at the roundabout (A558) and then take the next exit for Norton Priory, following the brown attraction signage.